 The Katonga watershed and the surrounding wetlands are found at approximately 0°13’N 30°39’E close to the Katonga Wildlife Reserve and a distance of over 120 kilometers from Lake Victoria.
 Interestingly, the water levels always rise in the marshlands watersheds in the rainy season and sometimes push some waters to flow to the west sides from the watershed before feeding into Lake George.

-This magnificent River is known to measure up to 220 kilometers and popular for the phenomenal beauty that surrounds it like Yoweri Museveni’s guerilla War hence making it worth exploring while on a Uganda safari.
+This magnificent River is known to measure up to 220 kilometers and is popular for the phenomenal beauty that surrounds it like Yoweri Museveni’s guerilla War hence making it worth exploring while on an Uganda safari.

-The vegetation around River Katonga is characterized by mainly savannah dotted with acacia shrubs and woodlands.
+The vegetation around River Katonga is characterized by the main savannah dotted with acacia shrubs and woodlands.
 The largest part of Katonga Reserve is made up of either seasonal or permanent wetlands.
 Nonetheless, there are also pockets of Riverine and luxuriant Tropical rainforest.